reussite/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [10-love_exponent_breath](./10-love_exponent_breath) Write a script that displays the result of BREATH to the power LOVE.
 [11-binary_to_decimal](./11-binary_to_decimal) Write a script that converts a number from base 2 to base 10..
 [12-combinations](./12-combinations) Create a script that prints all possible combinations of two letters, except oo.
+[13-print_float](./13-print_float) Write a script that prints a number with two decimal places, followed by a new line.